 Translating or transcreating brand names is likewise tricky.
 For example, the Iranian manufacturer Paxan does not have any difficulty marketing and promoting their Barf Detergent.
 It’s because barf means snow in Farsi.
 The product is popular in the Middle East as well.
 It seems like a good product and better than leading brands.
 However, from its name, it would not make it in markets where English is spoken, as barf means to throw up, to regurgitate, to retch or to be sick.

 The logo or the brand name is the first thing that consumers see on store shelves, marketing and advertising materials or on your website.
 If you are planning to market your product globally, work with a professional translation company to ensure that all your information is adapted to the target culture.
+For design inspiration, check out this online logo creator.

 Colors carry different meanings, which vary according to local culture.
 Colors can be associated with superstitions, religious beliefs or political leanings.
 A good example is Orange, a mobile phone company in Europe.
 When it entered the Northern Ireland market, it had to change its advertising campaign because the orange color for them signifies allegiance to loyalist causes and the Protestant religion.